Kunalsmule/Weekly-Forecasting-using-Chronos/README.md

 The Chronos model demonstrates significant potential for retail sales forecasting.
 While performance varies across stores, it achieved exceptional accuracy for specific locations:

 High Accuracy for Specific Stores: Notably, Store 30 exhibited a remarkable MAPE of 1.91%, and Store 33 achieved an even lower MAPE of 1.70%.
 This indicates that for stores with more consistent or predictable sales patterns, the Chronos model delivers highly reliable forecasts (deviating by less than 2% on average).
-Varied Performance: The evaluation highlights that some stores are more challenging to predict, with higher error rates.
+Varied Performance: The evaluation highlights that some stores are more challenging to predict.

 Technologies Used:
 Python,